 Individuals in recovery understand that addiction is more complicated than a mere failure of willpower.
 It is a fact that addiction causes chemical changes in the brain, which causes the individual to repeatedly use drugs or alcohol, until they feel almost helpless to stop using.
 Even when the individual does stop using and enters recovery, there is still a very real risk of relapse.

 Many factors come into play when the individual tries to resist using again and one very important factor is their willpower.
 Improving willpower can help avoid relapse.

 Can Willpower Be Strengthened?

 Yes, willpower can be strengthened.
 That is the good news.
-As a person exercises more willpower, the better he or she gets at being strong willed.
-And there are ways to improve self control.
+As a person exercises more willpower, the better he or she gets at being strong-willed.
+And there are ways to improve self-control.
 People who fatigue their ability to exert self-control do so because they believe they have no willpower.
 The belief in one’s own self-control is powerful.
 Researchers also suggest that pacing oneself when it comes to long-term willpower is necessary.

 Why Does Willpower Fail?

 It is important to understand that everyone experiences lapses in willpower and self-control.
 As human beings, we naturally lose control sometimes.
-Everyone, including individuals struggling with an addiction and those who don’t have an addiction suffer from willpower failure from time to time.
+Everyone, including individuals struggling with addiction and those who don’t have an addiction suffers from willpower failure from time to time.
 Researchers have found that willpower seems to be a limited resource, and as such, it can be depleted.